 Again, this seems obvious but the range of course payment options out there can be confusing.
 You wouldn’t buy a house or car without understanding how you will afford all the fees and charges, and a course is no different.

 Some VET providers offer VET Student Loans for qualifications at Diploma level and above.
 This government scheme is essentially a student loan and enables you to enrol without paying the course fees upfront.

 It’s important to know that this loan is a personal debt and does not cover the cost of textbooks and other study materials.
 A 20% loan fee is charged on top of the loan and repayments commence as soon as you earn above the income threshold of $46,620 annually (for the 2020-21 financial year).
 Download the VET Student Loans Information Booklet for the latest details.

 Some providers offer payment plans that require a deposit followed by regular instalments to help make the courses more accessible.

-MiTraining’s payment plans are interest free with deposits start from $250 for a qualification.
+MiTraining’s payment plans for nationally accredited qualifications are interest-free with deposits starting from $200 for a qualification.

 Other Student Payments and Support